Beechgrove (TV series): History

-In 1992, The Hit Squad with Jim McKirdy and Walter Gilmour was launched.
-They revamped gardens in need, according to presenter Jim McColl, they started all today's make-over shows.

-Episodes of the show have been transmitted across the world, from Canada, the Netherlands, Madeira, Italy and Jersey.

 The 1,000th episode was filmed in May 2016.
 During the 2020 pandemic and the subsequent lockdown, the presenters filmed episodes from their own gardens.
 George Anderson was filming in his home in Joppa, Edinburgh.
 Kirsty Wilson was presenting from her flat in Edinburgh, Brian Cunningham was in his garden in Scone and Carole Baxter will film from her garden in Aberdeenshire.

 2022 was the 30th year of production company, 'Tern' producing Beechgrove for BBC Scotland.

 Theme

-The theme tune for the show is the jig "Miss Tara MacAdam", written by Phil Cunningham.
-This replaced the show's original theme tune, "Sponge".
+The theme tune for the show since 1990 is the jig "Miss Tara MacAdam", written by Phil Cunningham and performed with band Relativity and the music feature on their album Gathering Pace.
+There have been a few versions of the theme over the years used in the show.
+This replaced the show's original theme tune, "Sponge" by Magna Carta.